sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 .. math:: \hat\sigma = \sqrt{\frac{1}{N-1} \sum_{i=1}^N (X_i - \bar{X})^2}

-and when we use jamovi’s built in standard deviation function, what it is doing is calculating :math:`\hat\sigma`, not *s*.\ [#]_
+and when we use jamovi’s built-in standard deviation function, what it is doing is calculating :math:`\hat\sigma`, not *s*.\ [#]_

 One final point.
 In practice, a lot of people tend to refer to